FOUR POEMS

 from someone who walks into me while texting

-except when they're absent
+when they're absent

 and I don't smell any coffee, taste a morning's burnt toast